nip403/ASCII-Youtube-Videos/README.md

 # ASCII-Youtube-Videos
-Tool which converts urls to ASCII videos.
+Command line tool which converts videos into ASCII.

 # Usage
 ```